rackerlabs/docs-cloud-servers/dev-guide/general-api/faults.rst

-From an XML schema perspective, all API faults are extensions of the base fault type ComputeAPIFault.
-When working with a system that binds XML to actual classes (such as JAXB), one should be capable of using ComputeAPIFault as a “catch-all” if there's no interest in distinguishing between individual fault types.
+From an XML schema perspective, all API faults are extensions of the base fault type ``ComputeAPIFault``.
+When working with a system that binds XML to actual classes (such as JAXB), you can use ``ComputeAPIFault`` as a “catch-all” if there's no interest in distinguishing between individual fault types.

-The OverLimit fault is generated when a rate limit threshold is exceeded.
+The ``OverLimit`` fault is generated when a rate limit threshold is exceeded.
 For convenience, the fault adds a retryAt attribute that contains the content of the Retry-After header in XML Schema 1.0 date/time format.